Melina Perez: National Wrestling Alliance (2019–2021)

 Melina made her National Wrestling Alliance (NWA) debut on the November 19, 2019, episode of NWA Power (taped on October 1, 2019), aligning with Marti Belle and Thunder Rosa after helping them defeat NWA World Women's Champion Allysin Kay and Ashley Vox, establishing herself as a villainess.
 Melina made her NWA in-ring debut on Into the Fire, on December 14, teaming with Belle as they unsuccessfully challenged Kay and ODB.
 Following NWA's 18 month hiatus due to the COVID-19 pandemic, Melina resumed her role as Thunder Rosa's manager, and began a feud with Kamille and a debuting Taryn Terrell, turning face in the process.
 At NWA When Our Shadows Fall, on June 6, 2021, Melina teamed with Rosa in a losing effort against Terrell and Kylie Rae, despite Melina's wrestling on a retorn ACL.
 Melina turned heel once again and briefly feuded with Kylie Rae, leading to a match on the June 29 episode of NWA Power, which Melina lost.
-A few months later, Melina won a №1 contenders triple threat match against Kylie Rae & Chelsea Green for a shot at Kamille's NWA World Women's Championship at NWA Hard Times 2, which she lost.
+A few months later, Melina won a number one contenders triple threat match against Chelsea Green and Kylie Rae for a shot at Kamille's NWA World Women's Championship at NWA Hard Times 2, which she lost.

+Sporadic WWE appearances (2019–present)

+On the July 22, 2019, episode of Raw, Melina made her first appearance in WWE in almost eight years at the Raw Reunion, acting as a referee in 24/7 Championship bouts between Kelly Kelly, Candice Michelle, and Alundra Blayze.
+PWInsider reported in September 2020 that Perez had signed a contract to return to WWE but Perez informed in February 2021 that, while WWE and she talked, they did not come to an agreement.
+She would make another appearance on January 4, 2021, at WWE Raw Legends Night.
+On January 29, 2022, Melina made a surprise return as the second entrant in the 2022 Royal Rumble match with Sasha Banks.
+She was, however, eliminated by Banks in less than a minute.

+On July 13, 2025, Perez made surprise appearance in the crowd during the Evolution 2 event, where she was honored as one of the pioneers of WWE's Women's Evolution alongside several female WWE Hall of Famers and legends.